oVirt/ovirt-imageio/docs/images.md

 extent did not change and it should not be downloaded during this backup.

+If a dirty extent has the `"zero": true` flag, this extent is read as zeroes, so there is no need to download it.
+You must write zeroes to this byte range in the backup, but this can be done in an efficient way.

 Properties:
 - `start`: The offset in bytes from the start of the image.
 - `length`: The length in bytes.
 - `dirty`: true if the extent was modified and should be downloaded in this incremental backup.
+- `zero`: true if the extent reads as zeroes; false if the extent is data (since 2.2.0-1).

 ### Errors